ali-layken/BurstUI/posts/Dismantling_Internet_Censorship:_Build_Your_Own_VPN.md

 1. *Xfinity:* to not *log*, *block*, or *modify* my plaintext authoritative requests over trusting random public networks and their security measures.
 2. *Public Network Owners:* to not flag and block me for tunneling behavior.

 If there are no networks near you that you can trust, an amazing way to rethink this guide is to start imagining your allies and thinking about who *you* can trust.
 We are halfway through explaining Web2’s DNS system, which is easier to explain using enemies.
-The aforementioned [finale](#whats-next) about Web3 is much easier explained using allies, so start thinking about it :brain:
+The aforementioned [finalejump](#whats-next) about Web3 is much easier explained using allies, so start thinking about it :brain:

 <br/>